wztr-lx2/screenlx2/README.md

 ## 📬 **Feedback / Issues**

 Found a bug?
 Want a new feature?
-Open an issue, or contact us at [your email/website].
+Open an issue, or contact us at screenlx2@gmail.com.

 ---